doguilmak/CycleGAN-CT-Image-Generation/README.md

 ## **Reference**

-CycleGAN was introduced by **[Sharon Zhou](https://scholar.google.co.uk/citations?user=Kn35TAQAAAAJ&hl=en)**.
+This work is inspired by **[Sharon Zhou](https://scholar.google.co.uk/citations?user=Kn35TAQAAAAJ&hl=en)** course.
 You can find the original research paper and more details in her Google Scholar page.

 - Zhu, J.-Y., Park, T., Isola, P., & Efros, A. A. (2017).
 "Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks". *IEEE International Conference on Computer Vision (ICCV)*.